asterinas/asterinas/docs/src/osdk/guide/work-in-workspace.md

           └── lib.rs
 ```

+At present, OSDK mandates that there must be only one kernel project
+within a workspace.

 In addition to the two projects,
 OSDK will also generate `OSDK.toml` and `rust-toolchain.toml`
 at the root of the workspace.